-ASUS's initial 50-year firm fixed-price contract and additional firm fixed-price contracts, together referred to as ("50year contract") with the U.S. government are considered service concession arrangements under ASC 853 Service Concession Arrangements.
+ASUS's initial 50-year firm fixed-price contract and additional firm fixed-price contracts, together referred to as ("50-year contract") with the U.S. government are considered service concession arrangements under ASC 853 Service Concession Arrangements.
 Accordingly, the services under these contracts are accounted for under Topic 606 Revenue from Contracts with Customers and the water and/or wastewater systems are not recorded as Property, Plant and Equipment on Registrant's balance sheet.
 For ASUS, performance obligations consist of (i) performing ongoing operation and maintenance of the water and/or wastewater systems and treatment plants for each military base served, and (ii) performing construction activities (including renewal and replacement capital work) on each military base served.
-The transaction price for each performance obligations.
+The transaction price for each performance obligation is either delineated in, or initially derived from, the applicable 50-year contract and/or any subsequent contract modifications.
 Depending on the state in which operations are conducted, the Military Utility Privatization Subsidiaries are also subject to certain state non-income tax assessments, which are accounted for on a gross basis and have been immaterial to date.